AndreVallestero/open-camera-unlocked/README.md

 # open-camera-unlocked

-A fork of Mark Harman's popular photography app, Open Camera
+A fork of Mark Harman's popular photography app, Open Camera.

 The purpose of this fork is to reduce the amount of hardware checks in order to allow more users to be able to take advantage of their camera hardware even if it may result in a less stable experience.